ziapeltagames/lavender-hack/RULES.md

-# Strict Time Records
+# Lavender Hack

-Welcome to _Strict Time Records_ (_STR_)!
-This is a role-playing game based on a variety of games from the [Old School Renaissance](https://rpg.stackexchange.com/questions/1144/what-defines-the-old-school-renaissance).
+Welcome to _Lavender Hack_ (_LHC_)!
+This is a role-playing game based on a variety of games from the [Old School Renaissance](https://rpg.stackexchange.com/questions/1144/what-defines-the-old-school-renaissance) and the principal of **strict time records**.
 However, it incorporates some very new school ideas, such as success with cost and abstract but well integrated resource management.

 Note: yes, this is one crazy big doc.
 I'm iterating enough that it makes it easier to make changes in this format.
 Eventually I'll divide it up into different docs for different topics.
 Or maybe not.
 It is github after all.
 I dunno.
 Ctrl+F?

 ### Blather

 Hi!
 I'm Phil Lewis.
 I wrote some of this and stole the rest.
-The big influences are _Whitehack_, _Black Hack_, _Macchiato Monsters_, _Dungeon Crawl Classics_, _Czege House Rules_, _Knave_, _Dreams of Adventure_, _Dungeon World_, _Advanced Dungeons & Dragons_, and _Old School Essentials_.
+The big influences are [_Whitehack_](https://whitehackrpg.wordpress.com/), [_Black Hack_](https://www.drivethrurpg.com/product/255088/The-Black-Hack-Second-Edition), [_Macchiato Monsters_](https://www.drivethrurpg.com/product/264169/Macchiato-Monsters), [_Dungeon Crawl Classics_](http://goodman-games.com/dungeon-crawl-classics-rpg/), _Czege House Rules_, [_Knave_](https://www.drivethrurpg.com/product/250888/Knave), _Dreams of Adventure_, [_Dungeon World_](https://dungeon-world.com/), _Advanced Dungeons & Dragons_, and [_Old School Essentials_](https://www.drivethrurpg.com/product/272802/OldSchool-Essentials-Basic-Rules).
 I'm going to use these sections to rant and ramble and add more context.
 Skip them if you're just looking for rules.

-The title is a Gygaxian reference to the first edition [_Advanced Dungeons and Dragons Dungeon Master's Guide_](https://www.drivethrurpg.com/product/17004/Dungeon-Masters-Guide-1e) beseeching Dungeon Masters to use time pressure effectively.
+"Strict Time Records" is a Gygaxian reference to the first edition [_Advanced Dungeons and Dragons Dungeon Master's Guide_](https://www.drivethrurpg.com/product/17004/Dungeon-Masters-Guide-1e) beseeching Dungeon Masters to use time pressure effectively.
 Way back in the mid 1980s, I found this idea fun in theory, but cumbersome in practice.
 One of the core goals of this system is to make that time pressure concept central to the game while keeping the fiddly bits manageable and meaningful.
 That's kind of my jam.
 I wrote another game called [_Wrath of the Autarch_](https://www.drivethrurpg.com/product/191025/Wrath-of-the-Autarch) which is fun if you want a really deep dive on domain management.

 There is also a goal to hew somewhat close to a [B/X](https://www.drivethrurpg.com/product/110274/DD-Basic-Set-Rulebook-B-X-ed-Basic) core so I can use OSR content like [_Barrowmaze_](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) or [_Hot Springs Island_](https://www.drivethrurpg.com/product/215340/The-Dark-of-Hot-Springs-Island) or [_Night's Dark Terror_](https://www.drivethrurpg.com/product/17119/B10-Nights-Dark-Terror-Basic) without too much pain.